-azureContainerName:

-Mandatory.
+azureContainerName: " string " Mandatory.
 The name of the Azure container to which the export is to be written.
-The container must exist.

-Optional.
-A configuration file that contains the storage connection parameters, instead of the one in the default location, such as azureConfigFile: "string"

-~/.azure/config.
-If this is not defined, the default configuration file is used.

-azureContainerName must be defined, and not be empty.

-azureStorageAccount: Optional.
-The name of the Azure storage account to use for the azureStorageSasToken: Optional.
-Azure Shared Access Signature (SAS) token to be used for
+The container must exist. azureConfigFile: " strin g" Optional.
+A configuration file that contains the storage connection parameters, instead of the one in the default location, such as ~/.azure/config.
+If this is not defined, the default configuration file is used. azureContainerName must be defined, and not be empty. azureStorageAccount: " string " Optional.
+The name of the Azure storage account to use for the operation. azureStorageSasToken: " string " Optional.
+Azure Shared Access Signature (SAS) token to be used for the authentication of the operation, instead of a key.

-"string" operation.

-"string" the authentication of the operation, instead of a key.